Interested in moving toward a zero waste lifestyle? Here are my tried-and-true tips for getting started:

 Share your goal

 Let people in your life know why you’re trying to reduce your waste, whether that be in real-world conversations or on social media.
-This facilitates future interactions and sets the stage for the new habits they’ll be witnessing (like when you whip out your glass storage container at the end of a meal out).
-Sharing your journey with others will make it easier for them to support your choices.
+This facilitates future interactions and sets the stage for the new habits they’ll be witnessing (like when you whip out your reusable container at the end of a meal out).
+Sharing your journey with others will also make it easier for them to support your choices.
 Starting your own #zerowastechallenge also holds you accountable to meet your goal.